KingQwin520/jealectf/Writeup.md

     * Steganography
         * favicon.jpg

 <br>Looking deeper into the source code, there is a hint telling us to stop right there.
-So let's stop looking down to the source code.
+So let's stop looking down to the source code.<br>
 <br><img width="337" alt="image" src="https://user-images.githubusercontent.com/79892065/159478711-7e8e0826-744b-4668-93f0-f8f8f29e37d7.png">
 <br>The source code we just looked into is the /home, why not we try to look into the /ctf/about, /ctf/testimonials/ and /ctf/contacts/
 <br>All of them says that "Coming Soon' and a number showing the days left<br>